 Since the underlying proceedings in 2009, Florida Statute 731.110(3) has been amended by the legislature to read “if a caveat has been filed by an interested person other than a creditor, the court may not admit a will of the decedent to probate or appoint a personal representative until the petition for administration has been served on the caveator or the caveator’s designated agent by formal notice and the caveator has had the opportunity to participate in the proceedings on the petition.” [emphasis added] The distinction between “may” and “shall” in the law is not merely one of semantics.
 It would appear that the court now has the discretion to admit a will or appoint a personal representative even if the two prongs of notice and a hearing have not been satisfied.

-So assume Sidney died this year and further assume all of the same facts as above – Matthew received formal notice, filed everything late, and was denied a meaningful opportunity to participate – does the new language mean that the lower court has the discretion to admit the will and/or appoint a personal representative even if one or both of the two prongs of the rule are not satisfied?
-Due process that is discretionary is meaningless and arguably not due process at all.
+So assume Sidney died this year and further assume all of the same facts as above – Matthew received a formal notice, filed everything late, and was denied a meaningful opportunity to participate – does the new language mean that the lower court has the discretion to admit the will and/or appoint a personal representative even if one or both of the two prongs of the rule are not satisfied?
+The due process that is discretionary is meaningless and arguably not due process at all.
 So did the legislature make a mistake when it modified the language of the statute to change it from mandatory to discretionary or do the caveator’s rights currently not rise to the level of procedural due process?

 While it is not clear what the implications of this opinion are given the small but significant difference between the language of Fla.
 Stat.
 731.110(3) in 2009 and 2012, there are a couple of important lessons for practitioners to be gleaned from the opinion: